llpeterson/congestion/avoidance.md

 with delay-based congestion control mechanisms: having accurate knowledge of the uncongested path RTT.

-BBR is actively being worked on and is rapidly evolving.
+BBR is actively being worked on and rapidly evolving.
 One major focus is fairness.
 For example, some experiments show CUBIC flows get 100x less bandwidth when competing with BBR flows, and other experiments show that unfairness among BBR flows is even possible.
-Another major focus is avoiding high retransmission rates, where in some cases as many as 10% of packets are retransmitted due to non-congestion related factors.
+Another major focus is avoiding high retransmission rates, where in some cases as many as 10% of packets are retransmitted.